 Back to Top of List

 When the fat tire bike trend started to snowball, bike riders in the Upper Peninsula began packing it into every spare minute.
-Fat tire enthusiasts describe this sport as a cross between riding a bike and riding a horse.
+Fat tire enthusiasts describe this sport as a cross between riding a bike and a horse.
 In Big Snow Country we describe it as exhilarating.

 You can pedal everywhere in the U.P., but Marquette is the fat tire bike hub of the Midwest with its 60 miles of groomed trails and plenty of rental shops.
-Its Noquemanon Trail Network offers several types of rides ranging from kids/beginners to dual slalom.
+Its Noquemanon Trail Network offers different rides ranging from kids/beginners to dual slalom.
 It is one of only two trail systems in Michigan and only 16 nationwide to receive EPIC Trails Status from the International Biking Association.
 LEARN MORE

 Explore magical ice caves